Step 1: Assess

 Psychosocial & Emotional Well-Being

-Assessment of mood, social engagement, isolation risk, grief, anxiety, and the quality of relationships — factors that significantly influence health outcomes in older adults.
+Assessment of mood, social engagement, isolation risk, grief, anxiety, and the quality of relationships.
+These are factors that significantly influence health outcomes in older adults.

 Home Environment & Safety